๐Ÿ‡ณ๐Ÿ‡ฑ Want to learn Dutch? Fantastisch! Take the first step and find a Dutch language school

 Robben Island is perhaps most famous for the political prisoners that were detained there during the nation’s era of Apartheid.

-Nelson Mandela, among others, was imprisoned on the island for 18 years before helping dissolve the Apartheid state and winning the Nobel Peace Prize.
+Nelson Mandela, among others, was imprisoned on the island for 18 years before playing a key role in ending apartheid and later winning the Nobel Peace Prize.

 entrance-robben-island-prison-discovered-by-dutch